nazlicanto/persona-based-phi2/README.md

 ## Model Description
-we apply the LoRA method for parameter-efficient fine-tuning (PEFT), which allows us to make task-specific adjustments to the Phi 2 model with minimal computational overhead.
+We apply the LoRA method for parameter-efficient fine-tuning (PEFT), allows us to make task-specific adjustments to the Phi 2 model with minimal computational overhead.
 We also incorporate 4-bit quantization to optimize the model’s efficiency.

+We apply LoRA for parameter-efficient fine-tuning (PEFT) allows us to make task-specific adjustments to the Phi 2 model with minimal computational overhead.
+We also incorporate 4-bit quantization to optimize the model's efficiency (i.e., reduce model size for faster deployment).[Hugging Face Link](https://huggingface.co/nazlicanto/phi-2-persona-chat)

 ## Usage

 ### Clone, Setup, and Install:

 - Clone the repository and navigate to the project directory.